sqlxpert/lights-off-aws/README.md

 To centrally deploy Lights Off to multiple accounts (and multiple regions),

-1. Delete any standalone Lights Off CloudFormation stacks in the accounts and regions of interest.
+1. Delete any standalone Lights Off CloudFormation stacks in the target AWS accounts and regions.

 2. Follow the
    [multi-region instructions](#multi-region),
    above.

-3. Edit the bucket policy of each S3 bucket, allowing read access from all AWS accounts under the parent Organizational Unit (OU) of interest.
+3. Edit the bucket policy of each S3 bucket, allowing read access from all AWS accounts within the target Organizational Unit (OU).
 Look up your Organization ID (`o-`), Root ID (`r-`), and Organizational Unit IDs (`ou-`) in
    [AWS Organizations](https://console.aws.amazon.com/organizations/v2/home/accounts).